patybn3/zyBooks_C_Labs/5.37or6.38LAB_patriciaantlitz/README.md

-# 5.37 LAB*: Program: Authoring assistant
+# 5.37 LAB: Program: Authoring assistant

 ### Code developed by Patricia Antlitz as C training for zyBook labs.